vngrs-ai/vnlp/README.md

 - Find a better name other than pp/preprocessing :)

 **Potential improvements:**
+- Turkish Embedding
+- Dependency Parsing
 - Named Entity Recognition:
-    - Person, Location, Number, Date
+    - Number, Date
     - Remove HTML: convert it to <HTML_LINK> token
     - Remove URLs: convert it to <URL> token
     - Remove Emoji and Emoticon: convert to <EMO> token